AriFordsham/GHCWiki/GitLab-Labels.md

 ## Architectures

- * ~ARM: Issues affecting the ARM architecture
+ * ~ARM: Issues affecting one of the ARM architectures (e.g. ARMv*, AArch32, or AArch64)
  * ~PowerPC: Issues affecting the PowerPC architecture
  * ~SPARC: Issues affecting the SPARC architecture